 Adonijah was the fourth of David’s sons.
 Like his brother Absalom, he had aspirations of being the king of Israel, in his father’s place.
 Yet God had other plans.
-The objective was to build a house of God and Solomon was selected for the task.
-The Ark of the Covenant had not been properly situated for a long time and God longed to revisit His people.
-David desired to build the house but he was a man of blood.
-The job fell to Solomon — a name derived from the Hebrew word Shalom meaning “peace.”
+The objective was to build a house of God, and Solomon was selected for the task.
+The Ark of the Covenant had not been properly situated for a long time, and God longed to revisit His people.
+David desired to build the house, but he was a man of blood.
+The job fell to Solomon, a name derived from the Hebrew word Shalom meaning “peace.”

-When Joab heard what happened he knew he was next.
-Solomon had him put to death too.
-Abiathar was more fortunate he was simply removed from his post and Zadok was installed in his place.
-I think it more than coincidence that the common element in the judgment of Eli’s “sons” and Adonijah was that their parents did not correct them when they erred in the things of God.
+When Joab heard what happened, he knew he was next, and Solomon had him put to death too.
+Abiathar was more fortunate and was simply removed from his post, and Zadok was installed in his place.
+I think it is more than a coincidence that the common element in the judgment of Eli’s “sons” and Adonijah was that their parents did not correct them when they erred in the things of God.

-When a man or woman inserts his/her personal ambitions into God’s plans bad things happen.
+When a man or woman inserts his or her personal ambitions into God’s plans, bad things happen.
 Adonijah was not fit to do the task that God wanted to be done.
 He needed Solomon — a man who understood the altar and the meaning of sacrifice.
 He needed a man who could draw together people who had a mind to work.
 He didn’t need a man who managed to acquire chariots and horsemen, as well as fifty men to serve as his royal guard.
 He needed a man of peace who would build His resting place (the Temple).